hyperledger-labs/orion-server/docs/getting-started/transactions/gosdk/usertx.md

 When the cluster is started for the first time, it will contain only the admin user specified in the `config.yml`.
 This admin user can add any other user to the cluster.

 ### 1.1) Source Code
-The following code adds two new users `alice` and `bob` to the orion cluster.
+The following code adds two the new users `alice` and `bob` to the Orion cluster.
 ```go
 package main